nvanwijk-patrol/debuggingTest/README.md

 ### Bonus Objective:
 - **Use Strong Typing:** Refactor the code to use strong typing features of TypeScript wherever applicable.
 This includes defining interfaces or types for API responses, form data, and other key parts of the application.
+- **Migrate the app to use Shopify's GraphQL API:** Shopify is in the process of depreciating their REST API.
+Can you convert this application to the updated equivalent methods.

 ### Additional Information:
 - **Sample Video:** A sample video of the functional application is provided to help you understand the expected behavior.